pablo-meier/Pablog/posts/2018-04-04-tabletop-character-gun-person-process.md

 It can have an independence story a la Short Circuit?
 Maybe it's a pacifist who hates that it's programmed to kill?
-Maybe it makes commentary about other digital systems (like "ooh, she's sultry" when they see an electric thermostat).
+Maybe it makes commentary about other digital systems (like "ooh, she's sultry" when they see a thermostat).

 ### The Barrett Wallace idea